Azure Event Hubs - Geo-disaster recovery

 Pull messages from the former primary namespace once it's available again.
 After that, use that namespace for regular messaging outside of your geo-recovery setup, or delete the old primary namespace.

 Only fail forward semantics are supported.
 In this scenario, you fail over and then re-pair with a new namespace.
 Failing back is not supported; for example, in a SQL cluster.

 If you made a mistake; for example, you paired the wrong regions during the initial setup, you can break the pairing of the two namespaces at any time.
 If you want to use the paired namespaces as regular namespaces, delete the alias.

-Note the following considerations to keep in mind with this release:
+Note the following considerations to keep in mind:

 In your failover planning, you should also consider the time factor.
 For example, if you lose connectivity for longer than 15 to 20 minutes, you might decide to initiate the failover.

-The fact that no data is replicated means that currently active sessions are not replicated.
+The fact that no data is replicated means that current active sessions aren't replicated.
 Additionally, duplicate detection and scheduled messages may not work.
 New sessions, scheduled messages, and new duplicates will work.

 Failing over a complex distributed infrastructure should be rehearsed at least once.

 Synchronizing entities can take some time, approximately 50-100 entities per minute.